hanao2/Scalable_ML/single-gpu-transformer/README.md

 Transformer is a large model, and onse should be familiar with how to train it using limited resources.
 In this project we develop a transformer model, and look into benefitting from the three training hacks (mixed precision, activation checkpointing and gradient accumulation) that we have discussed in a separate [repo](../single-gpu-training-hacks/).

 We also try to profile this model, as a way to optimize its performance.
+We use the ml_collections module and the ConfigDict class for a conveninet dot-access of the model hyperparameters.

 You might wonder how useful the `nn.compact` decorator is when defining the model architecture.
 In Flax, there are two ways to define submodules and variables: 1) Explicitly: through `setup` method, which is somewhat similar to the `__init__` constructor in PyTorch.
 2) In-line: through `nn.compact` decorator, which allows defining the whole module in a single method.
 You can find instructions on using each [here](https://flax-linen.readthedocs.io/en/latest/guides/flax_fundamentals/setup_or_nncompact.html).